 In addition to the IPv4 protocol, Octo Browser also supports IPv6 proxies.
 IPv6 is a newer, more flexible and capacious online protocol.
 Currently, you can provide IPv6 proxies in the hostname field.
 Use the following pattern: [host]:port:login:password.

 We recommend socks5 or ssh proxies.
 Try to avoid proxies that come with restrictions (e.g., cannot be used with certain services).
-This can cause problems with checking the proxy when the profile is started.
+This might lead to later complications with checking the proxy when the profile is started.

 When buying shared proxies (shared among several buyers), keep in mind that the throughput directly depends on the number of people using the proxy.
-When using this proxy type, you may experience problems with the speed of access to resources, or the proxy may become unstable.
+When using this proxy type, you may experience reduced speeds when accessing resources, or the proxy may become unstable.